ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 ## Step 1: Provisioning a {{site.data.keyword.dynamdashbemb_short}} service instance

 You can create one or more instances of the {{site.data.keyword.dynamdashbemb_short}} service.
-For billing and security purposes, you can create multiple instances.

 **Note:**  The Lite pricing plan is unrestricted.
 When the {{site.data.keyword.dynamdashbemb_short}} service becomes generally available, quotas will be enforced for the entire account.
 Creating additional Lite plans will share the same quota.